-Some further images of kayaking in the 1990’s which, I have scanned in from some of the numerous slides I accumulated over about 30 years.
+These are some further images of kayaking in the 1990’s which, I have scanned in from some of the thousands slides I accumulated over about 35 years.
 These are a selection taken in the United States in the mid 1990’s.
 Sea kayaking on the west coast and canoeing in the north east.
 Some great memories.

-In contrast to the events in Europe where there were numerous small classes with paddlers being coached on the water things were different at Port Townsend.
-Here Nigel Foster is running a skills session, what is shown is the crowd of approximately 100 spectators, Nigel was the only person on the water.
+In contrast to the Sympoiums in Europe, where there were numerous small classes, with paddlers being coached on the water things were different at Port Townsend.
+Here Nigel Foster is running a skills session, what is not shown is the crowd of approximately 100 spectators, Nigel was the only person on the water.

-Sea kayaking legend Derek Hutchinson just completing one of his sessions.
+Sea kayaking legend Derek Hutchinson, just completing one of his sessions.
 A couple of days later we spent a memorable few hours sailing to Vancouver Island, where we were both heading.
+When Derek passed away in 2012 he warranted an obituary in the New York Times.

 The classic image of Easyrider kayaks.
-A similar photograph was used as the advert for a number of years in Sea Kayaker Magazine.
+A similar photograph was used as the advert for a number of years in, the sadly missed, Sea Kayaker Magazine.

 There was some “interesting” developments.
 The white canister on the front deck was called the “Rolling Aid”.
-Capsize, pull the lever and it explodes in a rather large air bag which it is possible tp push up on.
-Great demo but not sure how useful, might be easier and cheaper to learn to roll with a paddle.
+Capsize, pull the lever and it explodes in a rather large air bag which it is possible to push up on.
+It was a great demo and certainly drew the crowds, but I am not sure how useful it would be in a difficult situation, it might be easier and cheaper to learn to roll with a paddle.

 As we had young children but wanted to continue with multi-day paddling trips we went canoeing.
 Not really something that we could do in Jersey, so for a number of years we went to Maine and paddled some of the rivers in the northern part of the State.